jksenby/dummy-e/README.md

-# Devopsizer
+# Dummy-E

-**Devopsizer** is an Ionic-Electron-Angular application designed for the inventorization of projects and servers.
+**Dummy-E ** is an Ionic-Electron-Angular application designed for the inventorization of projects and servers.
 This application allows users to efficiently manage and track their development and deployment environments.

 ## Features
 - Inventory management for projects and servers